-Inspection and testing Action to be taken in the event of a negative result: Check the markings, labels and name- plates on the valve for their readability Immediately renew damaged, missing or incorrect name- plates or labels. and completeness.
+Inspection and testing Action to be taken in the event of a negative result: Check the markings, labels and nameplates on the valve for their Immediately renew damaged, missing or incorrect nameplates or labels. readability and completeness.
 Clean any inscriptions that are covered with dirt and are illegible.
 Check the pipe connections and gaskets Check the bolted joint (tightening torque). on the valve and actuator for leakage.
 Replace the gasket on the flanged joint as described in section 9.4.1.
-Version with adjustable packing ^{1]} : adjust the packing (see information under 'Adjusting the packing' in the 'Testing the installed valve' section) or replace the packing (see section 9.4.2).
+Version with adjustable packing 1) : adjust the packing (see information under 'Adjusting the packing' in the 'Testing the installed valve' section) or replace the packing (see section 9.4.2).
+Check the valve's seat leakage.
+Shut off the section of the pipeline and flush the valve to remove any dirt and/or deposited foreign particles between the seat and plug.